American Shared Hospital Services: Solid Core Earnings And Exciting Growth Potential Offer Value

 PURPOSE OF ARTICLE

 This report provides an update on our investment thesis and stock price valuation model for AMS.
 It is not meant to fully describe the operation of the company’s businesses.
-Likewise it does not fully analyze the dynamics of the industries in which it operates.
+Likewise, it does not fully analyze the dynamics of the industries in which it operates.
 We provided that information and analysis in our Seeking Alpha article published in early 2015.
-To view that 19 page article, entitled “American Shared Hospital Services: Improved Earnings And Value Creation Uncovered”, see here.
+To view that 19-page article, entitled “American Shared Hospital Services: Improved Earnings And Value Creation Uncovered”, see here.

 We will first outline the major points of our original investment thesis as articulated in our 2015 article.
 We will put forward our current investment thesis.
 We will briefly look at recent and current company financial performance.
 We will then examine the components of the company’s stock valuation.
 We will add up these components and compare the total to the current stock price.
 Finally, we note some risks.

-In each case we will briefly reprise elements from our 2015 article.
+In each case, we will briefly reprise elements from our 2015 article.
 Then we will update our analysis to account for subsequent developments, current conditions and any outlook revisions.

 ORIGINAL INVESTMENT THESIS